 Assetless Administration Fund

-What is the AA Fund?
+What is the AA Fund

-The Assetless Administration Fund (AA Fund) was established by the Australian Government and is administered by ASIC.
-It funds preliminary investigations and reports by liquidators into the failure of companies with few or no assets, where it appears to us that enforcement action may result from the investigation and report.
+The AA Fund funds preliminary investigations and reports by liquidators into the failure of companies with few or no assets, where it appears to us that enforcement action may result from the investigation and report.
 A particular focus of the AA Fund is to curb fraudulent phoenix activity.

 The AA Fund enables a liquidator to carry out a proper investigation and report, which then helps us decide whether to commence enforcement action.
 It also funds a liquidator to take action to recover assets when fraudulent or illegal activity is suspected.